 - People in non-democratic nations but with internet freedom can participate and experience global democracy.
 In time, we expect all nations to take part as it is already in everyone’s long-term interest to cooperate to tackle global challenges.

 - World-Citizen’s global policies will conform to Global People Power’s Constitution and will not conflict with anyone’s Universal Rights.

 Global justice framework

 Global justice policies to tackle climate change and re-balance global economies in fair and pragmatic ways already exist; ways which also support the economies of developing nations.
-However, these cutting-edge ideas presently lack the framework of global cooperation to be workable.
+These cutting edge ideas simply lack a framework of global cooperative to be workable.

 To ensure that the global majority does not restrict the Universal Rights of minority groups, any group will be able to register their interests on our Minority Interest forum.
 In doing so they can seek to have the proposal amended or they can attempt to block it.

 Groups of people with different needs and values have different ways of seeing the world.
-We have therefore created two thinking tools, Systemojis and Empathemojis to enable understanding between people with diverse worldviews.
-They are to be used like emojis within a text or to be called out within face-to-face discussions.
+We have therefore adapted two thinking tools, Systemojis and Empathemojis to facilitate systemic thinking and to enable understanding between people with diverse world views.
+They are to be used like emoji faces within text or to be called out within face-to-face discussions.